rukh93/apollo-server-schema-merging/README.md

 **Contentful**
 -
-By the following url you can find information regarding a token and space id: https://www.contentful.com/developers/docs/references/authentication/
+Following this link you can find information about the token and the space id: https://www.contentful.com/developers/docs/references/authentication/

-By the following url you can find information regarding graphql: https://www.contentful.com/developers/docs/references/graphql/
+Following this link you can find information regarding graphql: https://www.contentful.com/developers/docs/references/graphql/

 Example of the contentful graphql endpoint: